netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

 VNET Custom Resource
 --------------------

-If you see the same as shown in the previous screenshot, it means you didn’t create "vnet-customer" VNet as stated in the :ref:`"Learn by Creating Services"<v-net>` manual.
+If you see the same as shown in the previous screenshot, it means you didn’t create "vnet-customer" VNet as stated in the :ref:`"Learn by Creating Services"<s9-v-net>` manual.
 If so, let’s create it from Kubernetes using the VNet custom resource.

 Let’s create our vnet manifest: